Dizay1957/Tech_interviewer/README.md

   - Swipe left or right to navigate between questions (mobile-friendly)
   - Click buttons to navigate (desktop-friendly)
   - Show/hide answers with a single click
+  - **AI-Powered "Explain More"**: Get detailed AI explanations for any answer

 - 📱 **Responsive Design**:
   - Fully optimized for both mobile and desktop devices